software-students-spring2024/3-python-package-exercise-se-2pm3/README.md

 `temp ==  "Head Head Tail" #Two heads and one tail generated`

 pyrandom2pm.random8ball(strn): Take an string input "strn" as a parameter.
-If the string input ends with "?", it randomly returns a string of "Yes" or "No" or "I don't know" as an answer.
+If the string input ends with "?", it randomly returns a string of coming from a list of affirmative answers or a list of negative answers or a list of noncommited answers as an answer.
 If the string is not end with "?", it returns "That was not a question".

 `strn = "How are you?"`

 `temp = pyrandom2pm.random8ball(strn)`

-`temp == "Yes" #Returned a "Yes" by random`
+`temp == "It is certain" #Returned a random string from affirmative answer list